 On August 3, a father and son were arrested on drug trafficking charges in Pueblo.
 Their case is a good example of how our state levies drug trafficking charges and what you can expect if you find yourself charged.

 Investigating an Alleged Father and Son Drug Trafficking Team

-The authorities worked with a confidential source for months to monitor the trafficking activity of Felix Baca Sr. and Felix Baca Jr. They allegedly sold ounces of cocaine and heroin, in addition to methamphetamine, during several different transactions.
+The authorities worked with a confidential source for months to monitor the trafficking activity of a father and son They allegedly sold ounces of cocaine and heroin, in addition to methamphetamine, during several different transactions.
 The pair allegedly sold more than 200 grams of methamphetamine to an undercover police officer, which led to their arrests on warrants for unlawful distribution of a schedule II controlled substance.

 Upon searching their residences, additional drugs were found in quantities large enough to distribute.
 Because of this, they also face additional charges of unlawful possession of both heroin and methamphetamine with intent to distribute.